acrylic-origami/HHReactor/README.md

 1. [**`debounce` operator**](https://github.com/acrylic-origami/HHReactor/issues/1): not yet implemented due to technical challenges, but high on the priority list.
 2. **`defer` operator**: no strong motivation to implement it.
 3. **`never` operator**: non-terminating, lazy `Awaitable`s and `AsyncIterator`s are impossible in Hack (right now anyways; 2017-06-17)
 4. **Order preservation where natural**, e.g. in `map`, `reduce`, and `filter`.
 The Hack spec doesn't protect against extremely pathological race conditions, where the _single_ arc from an iterator yielding into a `Producer`'s buffer is overtaken by the cascade of arcs to restart the iterator from another scope, obtain the next value then put it in the shared buffer.
-As of HHVM 3.19, it doesn't look like the actual async implementation allows this, but without specification, ordering sadly can't be guaranteed.
+As of HHVM 3.19, it doesn't look like the actual async implementation allows this, but without specification, order preservation sadly can't be guaranteed.

 ### Properties of `Producer`